ishan-aggarwal/low_level_design_by_ishan/design_patterns/README.md

-# Classification of patterns
+# 🚀 Exploring Design Patterns Galaxy

-1. Creational patterns
+## 1. Birth of Objects: Creational Patterns 🌟

-2. Structural patterns
+- Meet the cosmic architects, Creational Patterns!
+They specialize in crafting new objects, boosting flexibility, and recycling code like stellar magic.

-3. Behavioral patterns
+## 2. Building Cosmic Structures: Structural Patterns 🏗️

-- Creational patterns provide object creation mechanisms that increase flexibility and reuse of existing code.
+- Structural Patterns are the cosmic builders.
+They show us how to assemble objects and classes into impressive structures, keeping things flexible and efficient.

-- Structural patterns explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
+## 3. Cosmic Cooperation: Behavioral Patterns 🚀

-- Behavioral patterns take care of effective communication and the assignment of responsibilities between objects.
+- Welcome to the world of Behavioral Patterns!
+These cosmic diplomats ensure effective communication and smooth sharing of responsibilities between objects.